Home > Technical analysis > Technical indicators > Alpha

 y - rate of return for the fund

-A negative Alpha demonstrates that the manager didn't succeed in rewarding investors sufficiently for the risks they take.
+A negative Alpha demonstrates that the manager did not succeed in rewarding investors sufficiently for the risks they take.
 A positive Alpha demonstrates a return bigger than it was supposed for the taken level of risk.
-On the whole, the Alpha-Beta Trend Channel study uses the standard deviation of price variation to build 2 trend lines.
+Overall, the Alpha-Beta Trend Channel study uses the standard deviation of price variation to build two trend lines.
 One is higher and one is lower than the changing average price field.
 This creates a channel, or a band, where the biggest part of price field values is happening.